danielfett/draft-dpop/main.md

 exfiltrate these together with the access or refresh token.

-An adversary might further try to associate tokens issued from the token endpoint with a keypair under the adversary's control.
+An adversary might further try to associate tokens issued from the token endpoint with a key pair under the adversary's control.
 One way to achieve this is to modify existing code, e.g., by replacing cryptographic APIs.
 Another way is to launch a new authorization grant between the client and the authorization server in an iframe.
 This